 We had walked all day, trying to conserve the murky pond water that filled our water bottles.

-The pond had been the only water source we had found in the last twenty-four hours on this ridge line along the Great Himalaya Trail.
+The pond had been the only water source we had found in the last twenty-four hours on this ridgeline along Nepal's Great Himalaya Trail.

 Overwhelmed by the curious attention we had received from the locals of eastern Nepal who rarely see tourists, we decided to get away from the villages and onto a more remote path.